joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 }
 ```

-This could now be imported directly into any file tht needed to create a `selectImage` action! `selectImage` is a pure function that only returns data.
+This could now be imported directly into any file that needed to create a `selectImage` action! `selectImage` is a pure function that only returns data.
 It takes an image as an argument, and adds that to the action object it creates and returns.

+> **note:** We are returning a plain JavaScript object, but the second property `image` might be weird if you haven't encountered this style before.
+Basically, in ES6, if you pass a property to an object like this it expands to `image: 'whatever value was held by image'` in the resulting object.
+Super handy.

 ```
 import  * as GalleryActions from './actions.js';